y5systems/the_office/README.md

-# 🏢 TheOffice - Web3 Learn2Earn Platform
+# 🏢 Balaio - Web3 Learn2Earn Platform

 A pixelated Web3 Learn2Earn task management application built on the Celo blockchain, connecting learners with opportunities in the Web3 ecosystem through task-based learning and earning.

 ## 🌟 Overview

-TheOffice bridges the gap between Web3 education and real-world opportunities, creating a sustainable ecosystem where learning directly translates to earning.
+Balaio bridges the gap between Web3 education and real-world opportunities, creating a sustainable ecosystem where learning directly translates to earning.
 Built with a mobile-first approach and featuring a distinctive pixel art aesthetic, the platform serves multiple user types with different capabilities and earning potential.

 ## 🎯 Key Features